paragao/analyze-financial-docs/README.md

   upload_object(request, syncResponse)
  ```
+ 3. After you add this code, click on **Deploy** so your code will be saved and deployed.

 Ok, so let's dive deeper into what we have done here.
 The AnalyzeDocument API requires some information, such as the source bucket where your file is, the name of the object, and if you want to analyze more than just text.
 Our function is already provisioned with some helper functions (which I will not go into detail here).
 So we are getting the object name and the source bucket from the event that was sent to the function (you can check the logs to see the complete payload, if you want), then we are calling *textract.analyze_document()* and configuring it to not only capture the text in the document, but also capture any forms or tables that the document have.
 This allows Amazon Textract to create relationships between those elements, and present those relationships in the output JSON file.
 Right at the end, after the API has returned, we upload the results into the *textract_output/* folder.
 This will trigger another of our automation but... more on that later!